 While many of us were self-isolating and working at home, it was only natural to dwell on the gloomy business environment.
 We’ve been working to mitigate damage, and concentrate on survival strategies.
 However, it’s now important to also put some time aside to consider our vision of the future.

 When these dark times have passed – and they surely will – our business world will certainly be a very different place.
 So it may be prudent to do a bit of crystal gazing and assemble a view of a changed environment, and the impact events have had, and may continue to have on our businesses.

 I’ve been mulling over a number of topics and pursued an unscientific, and random view through my subjective telescope.

 Some sectors have been seriously hit, almost terminally in many cases.
 Are these market segments where your business operates?
-Are these expected to recover – how resilient are they?
+To what extent are these expected to recover – how resilient are they?
 Will they have shrunk in value or volume.

 Importantly, how might you need to react – will you need to change your customer emphasis or sales targeting.
-Is it time to embrace a whole new business model – do you see fresh opportunities?
+Is it time to embrace a whole new business model – do you see fresh opportunities in traditional sectors?

 Transport, accommodation, and hospitality

 If we consider just some examples we can see how the landscape has radically altered.

 Travel-based enterprises have suffered heavily.
 Transport, accommodation, and hospitality are virtually in cold storage at the moment.
 However signs of thawing are visible.
 Sadly we can expect to see some notable failures and probably a very different mix amongst the survivors.
 It may be time to review some outsiders securing strong positions in the new brandscapes.